TS7

 Thomas Sampson, better known as TS7, is a British DJ, record producer, remixer and songwriter.

 Early life

 Thomas Sampson was born and raised in Bradford, England.
 He was introduced to DJing and garage music at an early age and began to play in local nightclubs within the garage and bassline club scene.

-It was from a young age that he realised had a huge interest in music.
 From the age of just 5, his parents encouraged him to have piano lessons.
 He went on to achieve grade 5 by the time he was 13.
 Producing started at the young age of 14, when he managed to get hold of the software ‘Fruityloops’ (now known as FL Studio).

-Alongside production, he has toured and played shows across the world including Australia, New Zealand, Spain, Ibiza, Turkey and Czech Republic.
-He’s also played festivals including Glastonbury, Reading & Leeds, Parklife and Creamfields.

 Music career

 In 2007 TS7 signed to Agent X’s UK Garage label, Heatseeker Recordings.
 His releases on Heatseeker included Smile which provided him with his first breakthrough and led to an official remix of Estelle's number 1 single "American Boy" for Warner Records.